mircealungu/student-projects/writing_rules/New_Idea_New_Paragraph.md

 # New Idea - New Paragraph

+A paragraph should be focused on a single idea.

+Consequently, when the focus of the discussion changes, start a new paragraph.
 Always.

-When the focus of the discussion changes, start a new paragraph.
-It's simple.

-Better two short paragraphs with two different ideas than one big paragraph with two distinct ideas.
+Better two short paragraphs with two different ideas than one paragraph with two distinct ideas.